 Common Eland @ Safari Niagara

-- The four Common Elands at Safari Niagara are Louise, Darma, Diana and Hal.
+- The three Common Elands at Safari Niagara are Louise, Darma, Diana.

 Did you know?